praisanen/Black-carbon-radiative-forcing-and-climate-response-tool/README.md

 This repository provides a fortran-based tool which computes an estimate for the radiative forcings and associated global-mean temperature response, based on the region and annual or monthly BC emission rates given by the user.

-This tool is based on the research reported in manuscript
+This tool is based on the research reported in the manuscript

 Räisänen, P., Merikanto, J., Makkonen, R., Savolahti, M., Kirkevåg, A., Sand, M., Seland, Ø., and Partanen, A.-I.: Mapping the dependence of BC radiative forcing on emission region and season, submitted to Atmos.
 Chem.
 Phys., 2022.